nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-4/index.md

 Now that we've covered the basics of how MLFlow works, let's get into how we can use it in Fabric!

-## Creating and Setting Experiments
+## Creating and setting experiments

 Like everything in Fabric, creating items can be done in a few ways, either from the workspace **+ New** menu, using the Data Science experience or in code.
 In this case, we'll be using the Data Science experience.

 ![Creating an Experiment using the UI.
 Shows mouse hovering experiment, with + New dropdown open](./images/exp-1_1.png "Fig. 1 - Creating an Experiment using the UI")

-Once that is done, to use that Experiment in a Notebook, we need to `import mlflow` and set up the experiment name:
+Once that is done, to use that experiment in a Notebook, we need to `import mlflow` and set up the experiment name:
 ```python
 import mlflow